 To find professional help for alcohol detox or treatment of an alcohol use disorder, you can use the Substance Abuse and Mental Health Services Administration’s substance abuse hotline (1-800-662-HELP) or treatment services locator.

 If you are looking for an alcohol detox center in Florida that has medication assisted treatment for alcohol, the Recovery Village has several locations in Florida that offer alcohol detox.
-If you or a loved one have an alcohol use disorder, The Recovery Village Palm Beach is here to help.
-Please contact The Recovery Village today and start on the road to recovery.
+If you or a loved one have an alcohol use disorder, The Recovery Village Palm Beach at Baptist Health is here to help.
+Please contact The Recovery Village Palm Beach at Baptist Health today and start on the road to recovery.

 Jesse, S.; Brathen, G.; Ferrara, M.; Keindl, M.; Ben-Menachem, E.; Tanasescu, R.; et al. “Alcohol withdrawal syndrome: mechanisms, manifestations, and management.”
 Acta Neurologica Scandonavica, January 2017.
 Accessed August 30, 2019